Writing about people, place, journeys.

 — Colin Thubron

-I studied English Literature at Oxford University, where I was a Jubilee Scholar.
+I studied English Literature at Oxford University.
 I completed my masters in journalism at Columbia University in New York.
 I also hold a postgraduate diploma in photojournalism from the London College of Printing (UCL).

 I started my career as a researcher for the author, Jessica Mitford.
 I worked as editor-at-large for Condé Nast Traveler (US and UK editions), special correspondent for Departures, travel editor for The Economist 1843, and a columnist for the Financial Times HTSI magazine.
 I’ve freelanced widely, for The Guardian, The Wall Street Journal, Bloomberg, and TLS, among others.
 I mostly now write for FT Weekend.